Mowbray-R-V/Model-based-RL/README.md

 9. Optimism-driven exploration for nonlinear systems - ICRA, 2015 (First extension of UCRL-style optimism to continuous nonlinear systems via generalized linear models.)
 10. Safe Exploration in Reinforcement Learning: Theory and Applications in Robotics
 11. The Many Faces of Optimism: a Unifying Approach, ICML 2008
-12. Areas to explore: Computational tractability of strict OFU, combining OFU with safety guarantees
 ## Optimistic/Pessimistic safe exploration papers
 1. DOPE: Doubly Optimistic and Pessimistic Exploration for Safe Reinforcement Learning
 2. A Policy Gradient Primal-Dual Algorithm for Constrained MDPs with Uniform PAC Guarantees